nikogura/nikogura.com/CodingStandards.md

 What I say about exceptions - in coding, in martial arts, and in life is this:  if you don't know why the exception exists, and why it specifically applies to *this* situation,  follow the rule.
 Using an exception when you don't know exactly why you're using it means you're probably using it wrongly.

 The rule, in my not so humble opinion, is make all functions and variables public.

 Don't impose restrictions on your future self unless you can articulate and defend a very good reason for doing otherwise.

-Your future self will thank you for the consideration.
+This is especially important if you're coming to Golang from another language.
+Some of Golang's error messages are really esoteric and hard to follow for the beginner.
+Words you think you know are used in _slightly_ different ways, and they'll bite you.

+Later on, when you have really gotten your head around this weird thing called Golang, you'll know why some things should be private, and you won't have any misleading warnings from the compiler to make you tear your hair out.

 ## MVC-ish or SOLID Engineering in Golang